 Corporations using people (and occasionally, creatures) to personify their brands is nothing new.
-It’s much easier for consumers to connect with a personality than a handful of claims or benefits, especially when you’re dealing with something most feel is a commodity—such as insurance.
-Characters with unique personas allow the public to identify with a brand and its offerings in a way no other tactic can, helping to establish relationships with consumers that wouldn’t otherwise be possible.
+The concept has been around for ages, from the Morton Salt umbrella girl to Charmin’s Mr. Whipple.
+It’s much easier for consumers to connect with a personality than a handful of claims or benefits, especially when you’re dealing with something most feel is a commodity—such as salt or toilet paper.
+Pretty much all salt tastes roughly the same, but recognizing the girl with the umbrella on the supermarket shelf tends to push us in her direction.

 Allstate: Dennis Haysbert

 For sports fans, Dennis Haysbert is best known as Pedro Cerrano, the Cuban slugger from who couldn’t hit a curveball until the playoffs.
 But to pretty much everyone else, he’s best known as the guy from the Allstate commercials—a role he’s maintained for fifteen years.
 All things considered, he’s the perfect fit for the insurance giant: a deep, soothing voice that inspires instant confidence, a trustworthy appearance and demeanor.
 It’s really no wonder at all he’s been the face of Allstate for so long, because he’s everything you’d want from an insurance company.

 Love her or loathe her, Stephanie Courtney—who plays “Flo” while representing Progressive Insurance—has worked wonders for Progressive’s brand image.
 Once known simply as "the insurance company that discloses their rates along with those of their competitors," Flo’s endless energy, giant smile, and quick wit have helped to truly establish the Progressive brand.
 Sure, the reception has been somewhat divided, but the campaign has been going on for over a decade, so you can be sure Progressive is happy with it.